AlibabaCloudDocs/sls/intl.en-US/Index and query/Associate Log Service with external data sources/Associate Log Service with OSS.md

 This topic describes how to create an external store and associate Log Service with Object Storage Service \(OSS\).

 -   A project and a Logstore are created.
-For more information, see [Step 1: Create a project and a Logstore](/intl.en-US/Quick Start/Quick start.md).
+For more information, see [Step 1: Create a project and a Logstore](/intl.en-US/.md).
 -   Log data is collected.
 For more information, see [Data collection](/intl.en-US/Data Collection/Log collection methods.md).
 -   The indexing feature is enabled for the Logstore and indexes are configured.
-For more information, see [Enable and configure the index feature for a Logstore](/intl.en-US/Index and query/Enable and configure the index feature for a Logstore.md).
+For more information, see [Configure indexes](/intl.en-US/Index and query/Configure indexes.md).
 -   An OSS bucket is created.
-For more information, see [Create buckets](/intl.en-US/Quick Start/Create buckets.md).
+For more information, see [Create buckets](/intl.en-US/Quick Start/OSS console/Create buckets.md).
 -   CSV objects are uploaded to the OSS bucket.
-For more information, see [Upload objects](/intl.en-US/Quick Start/Upload objects.md).
+For more information, see [Upload objects](/intl.en-US/Quick Start/OSS console/Upload objects.md).

 ## Benefits